ephico2real2/cheatsheet/rbac-author-admin.md

 ---

-Minimal vs. full verbs
+🔧 Tips

-If you only want to allow creation, change verbs to ["create"].
+Minimal verbs: if you only want “create”, set verbs: ["create"].

-In practice, teams usually need update/patch/delete to manage/fix RBAC they create, so I included the full set.

-Binding to Groups instead of Users
+Groups instead of Users:

-If you manage access via LDAP/Groups, switch the subject:

 subjects:
 - kind: Group
-  name: app-ocp-rbac-<team>-ns-admin   # for example
+  name: app-ocp-rbac-team-ns-admin
   apiGroup: rbac.authorization.k8s.io

+---

+workflow — a reusable ClusterRole (Option A) or a strictly namespace-only Role (Option B)?